What is an LBO Model Test?

 - Step 5.
 Returns Calculation

-- Work in Excel: Unlike the Paper LBO, which is a pen-and-paper exercise given in earlier stages of the PE recruiting process, in an LBO Modeling Test candidates are given access to Excel and expected to construct an operating and cash flow forecast, financing sources & uses and ultimately determine the implied investment returns and other key metrics based on the information provided in the prompt.
+- Excel Usage: Unlike the Paper LBO, which is a pen-and-paper exercise given in earlier stages of the PE recruiting process, in an LBO Modeling Test candidates are given access to Excel and expected to construct an operating and cash flow forecast, financing sources & uses and ultimately determine the implied investment returns and other key metrics based on the information provided in the prompt.

 - Time Limit: The various LBO Excel modeling tests you encounter throughout the recruitment process will most commonly be either 30 minutes, 1 hour or 3 hours depending on the firm and how near you are to the final stage before offers are made.